x86skwizer/x86skwizer/README.md

 ## About Me
-I’m a full-stack developer passionate about backend systems, distributed computing, and everything Docker.
+I’m a DevOps & Back-End Developer/Engineer passionate about backend systems, distributed computing, and everything Docker.
 Currently refining my Python and networking knowledge, and building robust server-side applications.